pszafer/home-assistant.io/source/_integrations/epson.markdown

 To add Epson to your installation go to Integration page and add Epson Projector or configure via `configuration.yaml`.

+**Device has to be turned on during initial configuration.**
+When you want to add device turn it on for first time before action.

 ### Configuration

 Add the following to your `configuration.yaml` file: